one-data-model/language/sdf.md

 ### Modular Composition
 Modular composition of definitions enables an existing definition (could be in the same file or another file) to become part of a new definition by including a reference to the existing definition within the model namespace.

-#### Use of the "odmType" keyword to re-use a definition
+#### Use of the "odmRef" keyword to re-use a definition
 An existing definition may be used as a template for a new definition, that is, a new definition is created in the target namespace which uses the defined qualities of some existing definition.
-This pattern will use the keyword "odmType" as a quality of a new definition with a value consisting of a reference to the existing definition that is to be used as a template.
+This pattern will use the keyword "odmRef" as a quality of a new definition with a value consisting of a reference to the existing definition that is to be used as a template.
 Optionally, new qualities may be added and values of optional qualities and quality values may be defined.

 #### The "odmComponent" keyword
 One or more existing definition may be used, with its name and its path in the model namespace, as virtual element in a new definition.
 This has the effect of linking to an instance when the model is deployed as run time.
 This pattern is useful to link properties, actions, and events from one object to another object, or to link objects together in a complex thing definition.
 This, along with the odmView class, supports modeling of the OCF "interface type" feature denoted by the "if" query parameter.